Industry Associations and Advocacy

 We are involved in a number of other initiatives that promote sustainable development, including certification to internationally recognized forest management and chain of custody (CoC) standards.
 Forest certification and fiber tracking help to ensure the sustainability of our fiber supply and other forest values, and enable manufacturers and traders to avoid timber and timber products from unacceptable sources.

-With the exception of the tissue operation at our Calhoun (Tennessee) pulp, paper and tissue mill – which is expected to have its fiber-tracking system certified in 2020 – and the three U.S. sawmills we acquired February 1, 2020, 100% of Resolute’s manufacturing facilities have a CoC tracking system that meets one or more of the following standards: Sustainable Forestry Initiative® (SFI®), Programme for the Endorsement of Forest Certification (PEFC) and Forest Stewardship Council® (FSC®).
+With the exception of the tissue converting operation in Hagerstown (Maryland) and the three U.S. sawmills we acquired in 2020, 100% of Resolute’s manufacturing facilities have a CoC tracking system that meets one or more of the following standards: Sustainable Forestry Initiative® (SFI®), Programme for the Endorsement of Forest Certification (PEFC) and Forest Stewardship Council® (FSC®).
 All of these require that 100% of the fiber processed meets minimum standards (also known as fiber sourcing standards, controlled wood standards or due diligence) that relate to risks of illegal logging, wood harvested in violation of human rights and other important sustainability issues.

 Our adherence to third-party-verified forest management standards is an important competitive advantage.
 It provides our customers with the assurance that our forests are responsibly managed according to rigorous standards developed specifically for local forest conditions.
 100% of our managed forests are certified to at least one of two internationally recognized forest management standards (SFI and FSC).
 The standards require third-party certification audits and are intended to protect biodiversity, water quality, wildlife habitat, species at risk and forests with exceptional conservation value.
 External audits for SFI and FSC are conducted at our operations on a yearly basis, depending on the standard(s).